TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.md

 -------------------------

-The TurboVNC Viewer can access libjpeg-turbo through JNI to accelerate JPEG decoding, which gives the viewer similar performance to the native viewer in most cases.
+The TurboVNC Viewer can access libjpeg-turbo through JNI to accelerate JPEG decoding, which gives the viewer similar performance to a native viewer in most cases.
 The libjpeg-turbo JNI library is bundled with the official TurboVNC packages and will automatically be loaded if the TurboVNC Viewer is launched using the __vncviewer__ script (Linux/Un*x), the __vncviewer.bat__